reald/uv-k5-firmware-custom/README.md

 Chirp does not support separate settings for modulation and bandwidth, bandwidth is selected implicitly by the modulation.
 This chirp driver uses in AM mode already "narrow" bandwidth and "U1K7" (1.7kHz) for "NAM" and "USB".

 #### Notes ####
 * The lowest possible frequency of the receiver chip is 18 MHz.
-So this is NOT usable on 80 m.
+So this is NOT usable on 80 m without hardware modifications.
 * If ARDF mode is active any TX functionality is disabled.
 However it is recommended to compile with ENABLE_PREVENT_TX=1 to permanently disable TX.
 This is done for official releases.
 ARDF receivers with a builtin TX functionality are not permitted in official competitions anyway.
 * You can glue an arrow on the volume knob to keep the position under control (simply cut a triangle from a sticker).
 * It is possible (but not recommended because it is more complicated) to use memory mode instead of frequency mode on each VFO.